acdh-oeaw/Teaching_CBS4DH/lectures/git_1.md

 After cloning the repository:

-* The whole repository content including history of changes, alternative versions of same files (more on that in a moment), etc. is stored in a magic directory called `.git` (depending on your file browser settings you may see it or it may be a hidden directory).
+* The whole repository content including history of changes, alternative versions of same files (more on that in a moment), etc. is stored in a magic directory called `.git` in a way only git knows (and it is none of our business).
+Depending on your file browser settings you may see this directory or it may be a hidden one.
 * The up-to-date version of the repository which you see as files and directories, just like with any other files sharing service like Dropbox, Google Drive, etc.

 ### Preserving changes and sharing them